American Addiction Centers Photo

 How Much Does a PHP in Texas Cost?

-That said, several factors can influence your level of insurance coverage and how much you’ll pay for a PHP.
+That said, several factors can influence your level of insurance coverage and how much you’ll pay out of pocket for a PHP.
 These factors include:

 • Your specific insurance plan.